shree214ram/DSA/Data Structure/Tree/Binary-Search-Tree/Merge2BST/readme.md

 https://www.geeksforgeeks.org/merge-two-balanced-binary-search-trees/?ref=gcse

-Navie Aproach :-
+Navie Aproach (BST Insert Function):-
-1. Insert all element one by one into second BST
+1. Insert all element one by one into second BST  by BST Insert Function
 2. this will take O(Logm) + O(Log(n+1))
 Efficient Approach (Inorder Traversing):-
 1. make 2 inorder aray of both BST that will be damesure Sorted array
 2. Insert all the element of both arrays into  Has map A3
 3. A3 will be an sorted array
-4. Convert Sorted array to Balanced BST conBST(root,start,end)
+4. Convert Sorted array {which is a Normal BST} to Balanced BST conBST(root,start,end)
     1. Mid
     2. root.data= Result[mid]